 Often, when we get anxious about things, we are making a negative prediction about what will happen, for example I can’t go to that party on my own because no one will talk to me.
 If you make negative predictions, be like a scientist and test it out or how will you ever know if your prediction was right?

 4) Don’t fall into the avoidance trap

 Anxiety is an uncomfortable emotion and many people fall into the trap of avoiding the thing or situation they fear so that they don’t experience the anxiety, for example avoiding driving on a motorway because they fear being hit by a lorry.
-However, when you avoid situations you are not dealing with the anxiety so life can become more and more difficult as you work hard to avoid all the things you fear, and eventually you may end up in a situation you are trying to avoid more and more situations.
+However, when you avoid situations, you are not dealing with the anxiety so life can become more and more difficult as you work hard to avoid all the things you fear, and eventually you may end up in a situation where you are trying to avoid more and more situations.
 Because you haven’t dealt with the fear, the anxiety feels even worse.
 So face your fear.
-You will feel anxious but if you repeatedly face it your body adjusts to the thing you fear and your physical anxiety reduces.
-If facing your fear is daunting, try breaking it down into small steps for example drive on a motorway for one junction, do this repeatedly until you notice your anxiety reduce, then increase it to 2 junctions etc.
+You will feel anxious but if you repeatedly face it, your body adjusts to the thing you fear and your physical anxiety reduces.
+If facing your fear is daunting, try breaking it down into small steps, for example drive on a motorway for one junction, do this repeatedly until you notice your anxiety reduce, then increase it to two junctions etc.

-Anxiety, although uncomfortable, is a normal emotion and no matter how much you want to get rid of it we all feel anxious from time to time.
-Accepting anxiety, can be just like accepting that sometimes we feel angry, or sometimes we feel sad and sometimes we feel happy, and just like those other emotions anxiety will pass.
+Anxiety, although uncomfortable, is a normal emotion and no matter how much you want to get rid of it, we all feel anxious from time to time.
+Accepting anxiety, can be just like accepting that sometimes we feel angry, or sometimes we feel sad and sometimes we feel happy, and just like those other emotions, anxiety will pass.
 However, if your anxiety is long term and affecting your day-to-day life you shouldn't just accept it in order to feel better, you should seek support.